 Students are allotted 40 minutes to complete the exam.
 Once the student completes the exam, the exam will be graded and that student will be given a placement form.
 This form will outline the suggested mathematics course based upon the student’s results.
 Calculators are NOT allowed on any mathematics placement exam--these questions are designed to test knowledge and understanding of algebra, as well as calculation skills.

 How can I prepare for the Mathematics Placement Exam?

-Students should prepare for the math placement exam by studying the sample exams available at
+Students should prepare for the mathematics placement exam by studying the review material available at

 |1827-2014 Lindenwood University • 209 S. Kingshighway • St. Charles, MO 63301|